 Did you know that basic personalization can increase your push click-through rate by 9%?
 Show to your users that you know them and take care of them.

-The first few screens users see the first time they open your app have a direct impact on your sales and key product metrics.
+The first few screens, users see the first time when they open your app, have a direct impact on your sales and key product metrics.
 If you’re not using a paywall, you can set the opt-in rate for push notifications as the end point of your onboarding flow.
 80% of your users will likely stop using your app after 30 days if you don’t include it in the communication.

 Numbers show that with effective onboarding, you can reduce this trend by 50%.
 In addition to push notifications and in-app messages, you can also use emails to implement your onboarding hypothesis.